 We will share your health information with your guide.
 This information will be kept confidential but is very important as we want to be best prepared in case of medical emergency.

 Vaccinations: Bring your up-to-date vaccination records with you.
 At the time of writing there are no required vaccinations to enter Papua New Guinea.
-However, the CDC recommends that all travelers be up to date with routine vaccinations and basic travel vaccinations (such as Hepatitis A and Typhoid) before traveling to any destination.
-Please check with your doctor for recommendations at least 4-6 weeks before departing on your trip.
-A helpful resource for planning is the U.S. Centers for Disease Control and Prevention webpage for Papua New Guinea or you may contact them by phone (800) CDC-INFO or (800) 232-4636.
+However, in addition to recommending all routine vaccinations and basic travel vaccinations (such as Hepatitis A and Typhoid) before traveling to this destination, the CDC strongly recommends that travelers ensure their polio and measles vaccinations are up-to-date as well.
+Please consult with your physician for recommendations at least 4-6 weeks before departing on your trip, especially in case there are any that require followup inoculations or time to become effective before your departure.

 Prescriptions: It is a good idea to pack any meds you take regularly in your carry-on luggage.
 Bring an extra pair of glasses or contact lenses.
 Bring an adequate supply of any prescription medications you use, a copy of the prescription and a list of generic names of your medicines as “back-up” in case it is necessary to purchase drugs while abroad.
 You’ll want to keep medications in their original, labeled containers.